SocraticallyStephanie/Website/content/authors/admin/_index.md

 - Visitors
 ---

-Andre is a New York City based researcher and financier.
-His research interest includes investments, mobile computing, programming, sports and film.
-Andre does research in Economics and Finance, particularly in the Fixed Income Markets.
-His current project is 'Mind The Gap: Alternative Trading Strategies for Retail Investors'.
+Stephanie Wu is a Junior Securities Lending Strategist Associate at Citi.
+Her research interest includes Mathematical Finance, Financial Economics, Data Science, and Programming.
+In her profession, her area of expertise is in Fixed Income markets, where she uses statistical analysis to develop and validate product ideas such as Quantitative Investment Strategies (QIS) and streamline algorithmic processes.